bluedata-katacoda/katacoda-scenarios/Hello World Image/step4.md

-Clone data from the BlueData Github repository
+We will clone a project from the Blue Data GitHub repository, this project contains files needed to create the Hello-World application.

 `git clone -b ImageSamples https://github.com/bluedatainc/solutions.git`{{execute}}

-Navigate to helloWorld-auto
+Navigate to the helloWorld-auto directory

 `cd solutions/ImageSamples/helloWorld-auto`{{execute}}